-Healthy living is a lifestyle, just like eating healthy is a lifestyle, not a diet.
-Is it all possible after 40?
+Do you lead a healthy lifestyle?
+You know that eating healthy is a lifestyle, not a diet, and so is fitness!
 Read on to see how I am handling Fitness After 40.

 Fitness After 40